AMooney2019/Quantitative-UX-Examples-in-Python/README.md

-# Quantitative-UX-Examples-in-Python
+# Statistics examples in Python.
-Examples of how to program quantitative UX procedures in Python.
+Examples of how to use Python to program a variety of statistical procedures.